+Where a third country, in accordance with a delegated act in force adopted by the Commission pursuant to Article 9 of Directive (EU) 2015/849 of the European Parliament and of the Council, is on the list of jurisdictions which have strategic deficiencies in their national anti-money laundering and countering the financing of terrorism regimes that pose significant threats to the financial system of the Union, the Authority shall not conclude cooperation arrangements with the regulatory, supervisory and, where applicable, resolution authorities of that third country.
+(595 Berès)

 2. The Authority shall assist the Commission in preparing equivalence decisions pertaining to regulatory and supervisory regimes in third countries following a specific request for advice from the Commission, on their own initiative, or where required to do so by the acts referred to in Article 1(2).
 (87 Balz, Berès, 596 Klinz et al, 597 Swinburne, 598 Lamassoure et al, 942 Klinz et al, 943 Lamassoure et al, 1050 Klinz et al, 1051 Lamassoure at al)